New 'Hogwarts Legacy' character could be first transgender one in 'Harry Potter' series - UPI.com

 "We know that's a diverse audience.
 For us, it's making sure that the audience, who always dreamed of having this game, had the opportunity to feel welcomed back.
 That they have a home here and that it's a good place to tell their story," Tew said.

-The game's release comes two years after Rowling was accused of being anti-trans for taking issue with a headline for an article, "Opinion: Creating a more equal post-COVID-19 world for people who menstruate."
+The game's release comes two years after Rowling was called anti-trans for taking issue with a headline for an article, "Opinion: Creating a more equal post-COVID-19 world for people who menstruate."

 "'People who menstruate.'
 I'm sure there used to be a word for those people," Rowling tweeted in response.
 "Someone help me out.
 Wumben?
 Wimpund?
 Woomud?"